russelldb/rabl/README.md

 The term "realtime replication" is how Basho described their product.
-What they meant was a system that would make a best effort to replicate a changed object immediatley after a successful write.
+What they meant was a system that would make a best effort to replicate a changed object immediately after a successful write.
 If for any reason the object failed to be replicated, tough.
 The "full sync" replication run daily, or hourly, or whenever, would take care of it.